kayshcache/gva-cash-float-fullstack-app/react-client/README.md

 # E
 # React App
 # N
-Axios is recommended for talking to the backend and will be included in future versions.
+Axios is recommended for talking to the backend and will be included in future updates.